 - We used the tool of Carbon Risk Real Estate Monitor (CRREM) to analyse our portfolio against science-based decarbonisation pathways aligned with the Paris agreement.
-The CRREM methodology is aligned with recommendations from the Science Based Target initiative (SBTi) - We have chosen the available 1.5°C pathway for the Netherlands, as it is more accurately than a global or European pathway - We have developed a model that shows that we need to reduce our emission intensity to 21.9 kgCO2/m2 by 2030.
-Review and validation of the model is currently being performed whilst we are also finalising the baseline figure under the new methodology.
-We expect to finalise this work in the first half of 2023 - NN Group is a signatory of the Net-Zero Insurance Alliance (NZIA)
+The CRREM methodology is aligned with recommendations from the Science Based Target initiative (SBTi) - We have chosen the available 1.5°C pathway for the Netherlands, as it is more accurately than a global or European pathway - We have developed a model that shows that we need to reduce our emission intensity to 18.0 kgCO2/m2 by 2030.
+In January 2023 the CRREM pathway was updated through a collaboration with SBTi.
+While we are still analysing the exact implications of this update, our preliminary results indicate that the new pathway is considerably stricter than the 2021 CRREM pathway.
+In our next Climate Action Plan, we intend to provide further insights into our plans and actions, particularly with regard to the January 2023 CRREM pathway. - NN Group is a signatory of the Net-Zero Insurance Alliance (NZIA)